Intermittent fasting schedules for beginners

 Is intermittent fasting safe?

-• have a Body Mass Index (BMI) in the “underweight” category
+- have a body mass index (BMI) in the “underweight” category (<18.5)

-• are pregnant, breastfeeding, or trying to conceive
+- are pregnant, breastfeeding, or trying to conceive

-• have (or are at risk of having) an eating disorder, or have a history of one
+- have (or are at risk of having) an eating disorder or have a history of one

-• have diabetes or a thyroid condition
+- have diabetes or a thyroid condition

-• take medications (especially those which affect blood glucose or blood pressure levels)
+- take medications (especially those that affect blood glucose or blood pressure levels)

-• have anemia
+- have anemia

 5 tips for success with intermittent fasting

-1. Make your fasting schedule work for you
+- Make your fasting schedule work for you

 Your fast, your choice.

-1. Remember hunger won’t last forever
+- Remember, hunger won’t last forever

 Yes, hunger will show up at times, but it doesn’t have to derail you.
-There are ways to hack hunger while fasting, so experiment with things that distract and engage your mind and body, so that hunger fades into the background.
+There are ways to hack hunger while fasting, so experiment with things that distract and engage your mind and body so that hunger fades into the background.

-1. Drink enough water
+- Drink enough water

 One hunger-hacking action: drinking enough water.
 It can help you feel full, unfog your brain, and keep you hydrated (which, when you’re eating less, matters more).

-1. Enlist some support
+- Enlist some support

-Talk to whoever’s on your support team about your fasting plans and ask them to help you stick with it.
+Talk to whoever’s on your support team about your fasting schedules and ask them to help you stick with it.
 Even if it’s just someone to chat with on a low-mojo day, having a friend on the journey can make a real difference.
 (And remember, you’ve always got a friend in us.)

 Just eat as you normally do.

-But, if you want to, we can help!
-Use our SIMPLE app to track your food and we’ll make meal planning easy by suggesting some food choices that will give your fasting results an extra edge.
-Get started by taking our SIMPLE quiz.
+Intermittent fasting doesn’t require any elaborate diet plans.
+You don’t have to make any more changes to your diet than the addition of a regular fast to your day or week.But if you want to, we can help!
+Use our Simple app to track your food, and we’ll make meal planning easy by suggesting some food choices that’ll give your fasting results an extra edge.
+Get started by taking our Simple quiz.

 The best intermittent fasting schedule for you